My Letter To All Of You

 There were two things I was certain though.
 Firstly, I knew this was what I wanted to do for the rest of my life.
 There was nothing else I would rather do.
 Secondly, I knew that no matter what was up before me, no matter what obstacles I would face, I would succeed in it.
 I knew that as long as I pursued this with my heart and all my might, I would achieve what I set out to do.
 I would do whatever it takes to get there.

 I brainstormed on the different mediums to live out my passion.
 Blogging was one.
 1-1 coaching was another one, and then there was training.
-The latter 2 were areas I didn’t have experience in then, so I decided to start off with blogging, which had low barriers to entry.
+The latter two were areas I didn’t have experience in then, so I decided to start off with blogging, which had low barriers to entry.
 At the same time, I would hone my skills in the coaching and speaking through self-learning and direct experience.

 Starting Out